 (b) an agent for a mortgagee in possession, being a person who is in possession, or has control, of that property for the purpose of enforcing a charge.

-8. Fee for certificate (Act s.
-80)
+8. Fee for certificate (section 80)

 The prescribed fee for the issue of a certificate under section 80 of the Act is $35.